How to get IRB review

 - Investigator Submits Study via iStar:

 Investigators must indicate if the application requires exempt, expedited, or full board review.
-The IRB verifies or corrects the selected level of review.
+(The IRB staff will correct the selected level of review, if necessary.)

 - Faculty Advisor/Department Sign-off:

 Once the application is submitted, the faculty advisor or department chair signs-off on the application.
-This sign-off represents review of scientific merit, availability of resources, or other issues at the department level.
+This sign-off represents review of scientific merit, and availability of resources at the department level.

 - IRB Office:

 After department/faculty advisor approval is obtained, a cursory review is conducted by the IRB staff.
-IRB staff verify the correct level of review has been selected and evaluate the protocol and supporting documents (e.g., consent form, recruitment materials).
-If a study is approved as exempt or determined to be “not human subjects research,” a determination letter is issued administratively.
+IRB staff evaluates the protocol and supporting documents (e.g., consent form, recruitment materials).
+If a study is approved as exempt or determined to be “not human subjects research,” a determination letter is promptly issued by IRB staff.

 Studies designated as expedited or full board are reviewed by a designated reviewer or the full board, respectively.